derekmueller/irlib/doc/doc_utilities.rst

 		GPS data

 	Positional arguments:
-		infile				input HDF (.h5) filename, with or without path, for which GPS or PC timestamps exist outfile				output HDF (.h5) filename, with or without path, if this file exists, it will be overwritten gpsfile				GPS filename(s), with enhanced location, with or without path / wildcards
-		{gpx,ppp}			Select which format the gps file is in - either gpx or ppp
-		{iprgps,iprpc,both}	Select which timestamp to match gps timestamps to
-		                    - iprgps (recommended), iprpc (if iprgps not available) or both (use caution)
+		-infile		input HDF (.h5) filename, with or without path, for which GPS or PC timestamps exist -outfile		output HDF (.h5) filename, with or without path, if this file exists, it will be overwritten -gpsfile		GPS filename(s), with enhanced location, with or without path / wildcards -gpx_ppp		Select which format the gps file is in - either gpx or ppp -iprgps_iprpc_both	Select which timestamp to match gps timestamps to: iprgps (recommended), iprpc (if iprgps not available) or both (use caution)

     Optional arguments:
 		-t hh 	The hour offset (hh) of the GPR computer from UTC (default = 0)